 Bath is one of the most picturesque towns in England, and its famous Roman baths (for which the town is named) draw hundreds of thousands of tourists each year.
 Bath is definitely worth a visit, and as it is located just 90 minutes by train from London, can be conceivably visited in a daytrip from the capital.
-You’d be better to plan at least an overnight, though, and a longer stay would reveal more and more gems.
+We’d recommend an overnight stay, though, and a longer visit would allow you to truly soak up the atmosphere.

 Direct trains run from London Paddington station and take between 90 minutes and two hours to get to Bath train station, which is conveniently located in the centre of town.
-If you book in advance, you can get single tickets from £9.50 – and it’s a lot cheaper to buy two of those than to get a return ticket – they start at £48.80.
+If you book in advance, you can get single tickets from £14.50 – and it’s a lot cheaper to buy two of those than to get a return ticket – they start at £56.50.
 If you buy a ticket on the day, you’re looking at around £30 each way.
-However, Southwest trains, who run the service, often have a “days out” deal, which means that if you pay for two people to travel, up to four can travel for the same price.

 National Express, the coach company, also runs a service to Bath from London (and from many other places throughout the country).
 The trip’s a lot longer than the equivalent train journey – between three and three-and-a-half hours.
-National Express often has cheaper fares known as “funfares” for as low as £1, though the cheapest I’ve seen for this route £5 per person each way – still a good discount off the normal £19 fare.
-You have to book in advance, but funfares often appear without warning, so it might be worth monitoring the website for a bit if there are no funfares on the day you want to travel.
+National Express often has cheaper fares for as low as £5 per person each way – a good discount off the standard £18.70 fare.
+Book in advance to get the cheapest fare.

 And, of course, you can hire a car and drive there if you like, giving you the flexibility to see some of the countryside and other attractions of the South West.
 But for Bath itself, a car isn’t necessary – the town is very compact and you can see all the principal attractions on foot.|